maxmind/getting-started-with-mmdb/blog-post.md

 ### Step 2

 To dump our data, we pass an anonymous subroutine to the [iterate_search_tree()  method](https://metacpan.org/pod/MaxMind::DB::Reader#reader-iterate_search_tree-data_callback-node_callback).
-(This method can actually take two callbacks, but the second callback is for debugging the actual nodes in the tree -- that's too low level for our purposes today).
+(This method can actually take two callbacks, but the second callback is for debugging the actual nodes in the tree -- that's too low level for our purposes today.)

 We've appropriately named the three arguments which are passed to the callback, so there's not much more to say about them.
 Let's look at the output.